Matter in Transition

 Selected works from this project have been exhibited in London (Menier Gallery 2010), Dublin (Royal Hibernian Academy summer show 2011), Kinsale Co.
 Cork.
 In 2011 the work was published and exhibited (Arles, France and Penang, Malaysia) as part of photography open salon (Arles France) project Transience.

-Transient at the Menier Gallery, London.
+Dark Materials at the Menier Gallery, London.